IceClear/MW-GAN/README.md

 - [MWGAN GAN Model](https://drive.google.com/u/0/uc?id=1TzXilyRm6uPs2u875CDofRVu3zY2iO8S&export=download): The model for MW-GAN.

 ## Acknowledgement
-This repo is built mainly based on [BasicSR](https://github.com/xinntao/BasicSR).
-Also borrowing codes from [pacnet](https://github.com/NVlabs/pacnet) and [MWCNN_PyTorch](https://github.com/lpj0/MWCNN_PyTorch).
+This repo is built mainly based on [BasicSR](https://github.com/xinntao/BasicSR), and also borrow codes from [pacnet](https://github.com/NVlabs/pacnet) and [MWCNN_PyTorch](https://github.com/lpj0/MWCNN_PyTorch).
 We thank a lot for their contributions to the community.

 ## Citation
 If you find our paper or code useful for your research, please cite: